pcubillos/Cubillos2021_exomol_repack/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3768504.svg)](https://doi.org/10.5281/zenodo.3768504)

-This paper was submitted to The Astrophysical Journal Supplement Series.
+This paper was submitted to the AAS journals.
 To download the compendium to your local machine, execute the following command:
 ```shell
 git clone https://github.com/pcubillos/Cubillos2021_exomol_repack
 ```